Dave Abbruzzese: Musical style and influences

 Abbruzzese has cited John Bonham, Sly & the Family Stone, and the Red Hot Chili Peppers as influences.
 Abbruzzese's trademarks include heavy use of splash cymbals, the double-stroke roll, and a fast right foot.
 Abbruzzese refused to use two bass drums or a double-kick pedal, instead concentrating on playing the best he could with a single pedal.
 Abbruzzese is also known to be a particularly hard hitter, which may be reflected in him having suffered from carpal tunnel syndrome at one time.

 Equipment

 On his earlier, pre-Vs. Pearl Jam recordings, such as the tracks recorded for Singles: Original Motion Picture Soundtrack and the video version of "Even Flow", Abbruzzese is known to have used Ludwig drums.
 As of the Vs. record, he endorsed and used Drum Workshop drums, Sabian cymbals, and seemed to favor an 8x12 Brady snare drum.
 Abbruzzese also had his own line of signature drumsticks, manufactured and marketed by Pro-Mark, but the model bearing his name appears to have been discontinued.

 Personal life

 Abbruzzese married Laura Whisman, on September 2, 2006; they later separated.
-He currently lives in Mesquite, TX.
-Abbruzzese has a daughter, Francesca, from a previous relationship.